League One set for 'most exciting' final day

 'Cup finals' in the bid to avoid the trapdoor

-Officially speaking only one of the four relegation spots have been resolved going into the final day.
+Officially speaking, only one of the four relegation spots have been resolved going into the final day.

 However, Doncaster's goal difference means that they are already effectively relegated.
 Rovers travel to Oxford needing to win, the three teams immediately above them to lose and enjoy a 28-goal swing in their favour.